Andrii-Vovk/ruby_blog/README.md

 ### 7. Pagination.

-Pagination is implemented using ["pagy" gem](https://github.com/ddnexus/pagy)
+Pagination is implemented using ["pagy" gem](https://github.com/ddnexus/pagy).
+It is kept at 4 items per page for demonstraiton sake.

 ### 8. Uploading pictures (+ AWS S3 bucket image storing)